zenglenn42/menu-drawer/README.md

 ## [Summary](#contents)

-By altering the input data schema and customizing two reducers, I morphed a `<NestedAccordion>` component into a `router-ready` menu drawer using ([and sometimes abusing](#let-routes-drive-focal-index)) an inversion-of-control idea introduced [here](https://github.com/zenglenn42/inversion-of-control/blob/master/README.md).
+By altering the input data schema and customizing two reducers, I morphed a [&lt;NestedAccordion&gt;](https://github.com/zenglenn42/inversion-of-control/blob/master/README.md) into a `router-ready` menu drawer using (and sometimes [abusing](#let-routes-drive-focal-index)) the `inversion of control` principle discussed [here](https://github.com/zenglenn42/inversion-of-control/blob/master/README.md).

-I used _way_ too many inline styles, but that can be cleaned up in post. ;-) I've got something I can start integrating into other projects of mine.
+Most of the cognitive work came with the requirement to drive focalIndex with menu clicks *or* routes specified in the URL.

+Since this is really just a sketch, I didn't spend much time with styling.
+(I need to  nix all those inline styles and burn-off some jss mythology.)
+But I have something that manages state sensibly and can be integrated into other projects of mine.